JoyMomanyi/Project-1/README.md

    			Obtain the MSRP price points
-   			Analyze across recent years (2019-2023) illustrate total quantities sold for those 3 models Question 2: Income statistics compared to evs?
+   			Analyze across recent years (2019-2023) illustrate total quantities sold for those 3 models Question 2: Why do the bottom 3 counties have the least amount of evs sold?
-   		Question 3: Worst 3 counties for evs vs diesel Obtain worst performers for ev sales analyze diesel sales
+   			Look at income statistics
+   		Question 3: What are the most popular ev types and why are they the most favorable?